darthoctopus/pineapple/README.md

 build directory.
 Final packages will be compressed tar files for Linux, DMG images for Mac.

-## Notes

-### OS X

-If you want to change the icon images, you'll need to regenerate the icns files.
-I did this using [https://iconverticons.com] because the command-line tools I found were out of date and I didn't want to hassle with automating it.

 ## Contact

-Pineapple is a project of Nathan Whitehead, copyright 2015.
+Pineapple was a project of Nathan Whitehead, from which this was forked.
-Let me know what you think at nwhitehe [at] gmail.com.